fedidat/HexoSite/source/_posts/480-computer-setup.md

 ### Linux

 After distro-hopping in the past with Antergos and Fedora, and still occasionally in the past year, trying out SolusVM and Kubuntu, I am an extremely happy Xubuntu user.
 Unless you are a very specific kind of user, Debian is a no-brainer for productivity these days, and Ubuntu offers some extra convenience for very minor instability.
 With XFCE on top, I get a very lightweight, functional and aesthetic DE.
 I don't have time to deal with cumbersome issues these days so it's a pleasure.
+The primary role of an OS should primarily be to get out of the way, and that's why I am very happy two years after ditching Windows.

 Ricing details: There's not too much going on here, it even looks a bit Windows-ish.
 The main game-changer for me is the [X-Arc-Shadow](https://www.xfce-look.org/p/1167049/) theme for XFCE: download to ~/.themes, select it in `Settings->Appearance` and `Settings->Window Manager`.
 Beyond that, I use many goodies for the XFCE Panel, which I got from `sudo apt install xfce4-gooodies`.
 This is the resulting panel (squeezed to 1200px):